spraints/ccc-media/README.md

     Blessed to Be a Blessing 112215 4x3 ppt.pptx    bulletin 111515 pdf.pdf
     Blessed to Share Christ 112915 16x9 ppt.pptx    bulletin 112215 pdf.pdf
     Blessed to Share Christ 112915 4x3 ppt.pptx     bulletin 112915 pdf.pdf

+Since Clover doesn't have an API, and since Dropbox can hit webhooks, I think I'll set up a web app with these endpoints:

+* admin, for setting up the Dropbox integration
+* dropbox webhook, for receiving information about new files
+* landing pages from clover
+  * current bulletin
+  * old bulletins
+  * current sermon
+  * old sermons

+If I do the sermon stuff, there will need to be a thing that parses clover's list of sermons.